 Without good sleep, getting through the day is a challenge — especially in stressful times.
 Beyond the day-to-day, unrestful sleep is linked to hypertension, mood disorders and dementia.
 Sleep disruption is also a factor in predicting caregivers’ stress, and their likelihood of placing a loved one into long-term care.
-And recent research from New Edith Cowan University in Australia has found that 94 percent of Australians caring for a loved one with dementia are sleep-deprived.
+And in a research study of dementia caregivers in Australia, scientists saw that 94 percent of people caring for a loved one with dementia are sleep-deprived.

 Smyth and colleagues investigated the sleep patterns and disturbances among more than 100 people caring for a loved one with dementia, finding that among the 94 percent of participants who were poor sleepers, 84 percent had difficulty falling asleep, and 72 percent reported difficulty maintaining sleep.
 Stress was the most significant predictor of overall sleep quality.

+Science tells us that sleep is crucial for maintaining brain health.
 Just like diet and exercise, sleep is the foundation of health and wellbeing.
 Past research shows that the brain’s waste management system known as the glymphatic system largely operates when people are in deep sleep, getting rid of waste and cycling nutrients through the brain.
 Not only is sleep necessary for people to feel alert, but it also appears to keep people’s brain healthy in the long-term.